-For some reason, the general consensus on vaping seems to be that it’s far safer than actually smoking.
+For some reason, the nearly universal consensus to the question ‘is vaping safe‘ is that it’s far preferred over actually smoking.
 In fact, a three year old study out of the International Journal of Environmental Research and Public Health says that up to 88% of frequent “vapers” feel they’re not doing as much harm to their body as they do when they inhale cigarette (or weed) smoke.

 But how true is this?
 It seems reasonable enough to assume that vaping would be safer than smoking (since we’re essentially just talking about inhaling steam), but once we dig a little deeper, it’s easy (and indeed even a little scary) to see that this is not quite the case.